 As for the impact of the internalisation process on the content of the conceptual framework of thoughts it seeks to anchor, the answer is more nuanced.
 Even if it appears that an internalisation process does not tend to profoundly change the conceptual framework of thoughts on which it acts, the latter is nevertheless adjusted through this process through an operation of simplification (or to be more exact, an operation of decomplexification).
-An overly complex conceptual framework during this process of internalisation, be simplified, decomplexified, and unpacked, in order to create a common understanding for the greatest number of agents.
+An overly complex conceptual framework of thoughts must, in order to gain depth during this process of internalisation, be simplified, decomplexified, and unpacked, in order to create a common understanding for the greatest number of agents.
 To put it another way, a conceptual framework of thoughts that is too complex will have more difficulty establishing itself as a dominant conceptual framework of thoughts.
 It will need to be simplified if it is to gain acceptance in the international humanitarian system.